 When things go wrong, however, you may find yourself in a situation where having an elbow replacement is the best option.
 When an elbow replacement is performed, an artificial joint is inserted to replace the damaged portions of the humerus and ulna.
 It is made of metal stems with a plastic hinge.

-Orthopaedic Associates of St. Augustine have the most advanced team of joint specialists in the region.
-Our surgeons are highly trained in the area of partial and total joint replacement.
+Orthopaedic Associates of St. Augustine the most advanced team of elbow specialists in the region.
+Our surgeons, Sina Kasraeian, MD and Alexnder Lampley, MD are both highly trained in the area of partial and total joint replacement.
 We work with patients to view all available options before deciding on surgery.
 If surgery is deemed necessary, we offer the most noninvasive surgeries possible to allow for a swift recovery time.

 - Osteoarthritis (OA): A chronic condition where the cartilage that cushions your joints breaks down, forcing the bones to rub against each other.
 This is one of the most common types of arthritis with about 27 million people suffering from it in the US alone and is usually found in people over 50.